-Before we move on to the recipe, I want to draw your attention to Holy Cow’s Free Diwali page, located among the purple tabs under the header image.
+Before we move on to the recipe, I want to draw your attention to my vegan Indian sweets page.
 You will find a number of delicious, animal-free versions of Indian sweets here for Diwali, and an appeal to make your Diwali this year cruelty-free.
-Because here’s one more thing about festivals: they are the perfect time to start new traditions.
+Because here's one more thing about festivals: they are the perfect time to start new traditions.

 - Put the milk, sugar, saffron, cardamom and oil in a saucepan and heat, stirring, until the sugar is dissolved.
 Set aside to cool.